-balance task contains many floating point operations although our ARM926EJ-S processor does not have a built-in hardware floating point unit.
+balance task contains floating point operations although our ARM926EJ-S processor does not have a built-in hardware floating point unit.
 Thus, we have to compile our application with a software floating point library.
 Some of the library functions being used contain loops with loop bounds that are hard to derive.
 We have to put conservatively high loop bounds to some of these loops, which may have contributed to the high overestimation ratio of 3.62 for balance task.

-infrared_isr has a high WCET overestimation despite being a small interrupt handler code. infrared_isr decodes infrared pulses that come in bursts, and sends signal to the robot controller once it receives sufficient pulses to decode the information.
-However, our WCET analysis always assumes the worst case timing scenario (i.e. sending signal to the robot controller) whenever infrared_isr is executed.
+infrared\isr has a high WCET overestimation despite being a small interrupt handler code. infrared\isr decodes infrared pulses that come in bursts, and sends signal to the robot controller once it receives sufficient pulses to decode the information.
+However, our WCET analysis always assumes the worst case timing scenario (i.e. sending signal to the robot controller) whenever infrared\isr is executed.

-D. WCRT analysis result and deadline verification
+7.4 WCRT analysis result and deadline verification

-In Section III, we argue that using an integrated timing analysis approach can more accurately estimate the timing bound of a real-time application running on top of an RTOS.
+In Section 3, we argue that using an integrated timing analysis approach can more accurately estimate the timing bound of a real-time application running on top of an RTOS.
 We aim to compare the result between (i) analyzing the RTOS in isolation and (ii) using our integrated analysis.
-We compute the WCRT of each task (with the fixed-point computation formula in Equation 1) through both approaches and compare them with the WCRT that we observe on the APF28-Dev board.
+We compute the WCRT of each task (with the fixed-point computation formula in Equation 6.1) through both approaches and compare them with the WCRT that we observe on the APF28-Dev board.
 For approach (i), we flush both the instruction and data caches after each context switch from OS to application.
-Note that flushing the caches may not necessarily lead to worst-case microarchitectural state changes, due to the possible presence of timing anomaly.
+Note that flushing the caches may not necessarily lead to worst-case micro-architectural state changes, due to the possible presence of timing anomaly.
 However, we will at least obtain an optimistic WCRT overestimation using approach (i).
-The experimental result is presented in Table V. WCRT overestimation of both approaches is compared in Figure 6.
+The experimental result is presented in Table 7.4.
+WCRT overestimation of both approaches is compared in Figure 7.2.